 After taking his leave of absence, Mr. Radcliffe was receiving regular medical care with a goal of getting better and returning to his job.
 Things were looking good: the month of the wreck, he was much improved.
 So much so, his doctor believed he would be ready to be tested by the company doctors in the next two weeks (the step required before going back to work).

 Then the car accident happened.
 When his treating physician saw him a couple of days after the car accident, Mr. Radcliffe was in bad shape.
 He was “considerably upset” as he was “shaking much more than he had previously,” according to the doctor.

-What Did The Court Say About Aggravating The Victims Parkinson’s Disease?
+What Did The Court Say About The Aggravation of a Pre-Existing Condition?